Abraka: History

+Geographic Location

 The Abraka people are a major subgroup of the Urhobo nation, located in the present-day Ethiope East Local Government Area of Delta State, Nigeria.
-Their territory is strategically situated along the banks of the River Ethiope, one of Nigeria's most iconic inland waterways, renowned for its clear water and spiritual significance.
+Their territory is strategically situated along the banks of the Ethiope River, one of Nigeria's most iconic inland waterways, renowned for its clear water and spiritual significance.
 Abraka is also a key urban center near the boundary between the Urhobo and Ijaw ethnic groups.
 Its proximity to the state capital, Asaba, and its commercial hub, Warri, has made it an important economic and educational crossroads in the region.

 Origin and Migration

 The Abraka people are historically significant as the first group of Urhobos to migrate from the ancient Benin Kingdom around 1370 AD.
 Their migration was led by Prince Avweake (also spelled Awaeke), a son of Oba Ohen of Benin.

 Prince Avweake was forced to flee Benin due to a bitter succession dispute following his father's death.
 The controversy stemmed from the circumstances of his birth; his mother, an Ishan woman, did not immediately announce his birth to the Oba and his council.
 Instead, the birth of his younger brother, born on the same day, was announced first.
 This created a legitimacy crisis, and when the throne was contested, Avweake lost to his brother, who became Oba Egbeka (or Igbeka).
 Under these extenuating circumstances, Prince Avweake and his followers left Benin to establish a new kingdom.